mrcreasey/oc-ds-p7-scoring-dashboard/dashboard/README.md

 ## Secrets Management

 - <https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management>
-- in `app settings, secrets`, if `.streamlit` folder is not saved to git:
+- in `app settings, secrets`, if `.streamlit` folder or following files are not saved to git:
   - copy-paste theme from file `.streamlit/config.toml`
   - copy-paste secrets from file `.streamlit/secrets.toml`